On approval of the rules for the organisation and conduct of internal and external quality reviews of health services (care)

 10

-Number of infant deaths, of which: respiratory diseases, intestinal infections, congenital malformations, perinatal diseases
+Infant mortality rate, of which from: respiratory diseases, intestinal infections, congenital malformations, diseases of the perinatal period

 Absolute number